 1.1.3.
 A broad school Curriculum is implemented for Y7-10.
 These programmes are based on the NZ curriculum statements and the NZ Curriculum subject achievement objectives.
 This school curriculum will include Bible as a core subject and will give priority to regular quality physical activity that develop movement skills for all students especially Years 7 to 10.

 1.1.4.
 Specific teaching and learning strategies are used to address the needs of Longburn Adventist College students who are not achieving, at risk of not achieving, and those who have special needs, including gifted and talented students.

 1.1.5.
 Longburn Adventist College will provide ongoing provision for professional and resource development for effective curriculum delivery.
-School management, Heads of Departments and teaching staff will continue to inform the BOT on issues relevant to the delivery of all aspects of the curriculum.
+School management, Leaders of Learning and teaching staff will continue to inform the BOT on issues relevant to the delivery of all aspects of the curriculum.